National Watch & Clock Museum

 View All Events |

-Enjoy a free article from the latest issue of the Watch & Clock Bulletin: “A DeLong-Type Escapement in a Vintage Timex Movement Invented by Georg F. W. Garbe?” by Edwin Fasanella and Tyler St. Gelais
+Not an NAWCC member?
+Enjoy a free article from the latest issue of the Watch & Clock Bulletin: “Making a Congreve Rolling Ball Clock" by Roger Adams.

 Joining the NAWCC or visiting our Museum are wonderful ways to support our mission of horological education and preservation.
 However, our membership dues and museum entry fees don’t cover the cost of running and maintaining the largest horological organization in the world.